idibidiart/react-native-responsive-grid/README.md

 Note:

-In some cases, as when having a points-sized view followed by a view that needs to take the remaining space, you'll need to use a Column (to wrap vertical layout) and Row (to wrap horizontal layout) with style={{flex: 1}} but such mixing of absolute and Flexbox sizing is not fully responsive.
+In some cases when having a points-sized view followed by a view that needs to take the remaining space, you'll need to use a Column (to wrap vertical layout) and Row (to wrap horizontal layout) with style={{flex: 1}} on the wrapping Column or Row and same on the wrapped variable size element.
+However, such mixing of absolute and Flexbox sizing is not recommended as it's not fully responsive.

 ### A grid or a tree?